 FRAUD RESOURCE CENTER

-But be careful where you click: Fraud is prevalent on popular social networks like Facebook, Twitter and Instagram, and getting more so.
+But be careful where you click: Fraud is prevalent on popular social networks like Facebook, Instagram and Twitter, and getting more so.

-Many on these cons simply put a social media spin on older online frauds.
-Your social feeds are as likely as your email spam folder to be full of fake corporate giveaways, bogus investment tips, nonexistent government grants, supposed sweepstakes winnings and ads for questionable health aids, intended to get you to send money or click on malware-loaded links..
+Many of these cons simply put a social media spin on older online frauds.
+Romance scams, fake stores and bogus investments (often involving cryptocurrency) are rife on social networks, according to the FTC.
+Your social feeds might also be full of fake corporate giveaways, nonexistent government grants, supposed sweepstakes winnings and ads for questionable health aids, intended to get you to send money or click on malware-loaded links.

 Crooks are also customizing social media cons for the coronavirus pandemic.
-For example, hackers hijack Facebook accounts and, disguised as your actual friends or relatives, send out private messages with purported links to urgent health information or COVID-19 "relief grants."
+They post bogus ads for COVID-19 testing or treatment, or hack Facebook accounts and, disguised as your actual friends or relatives, send out private messages with purported links to urgent health information or pandemic "relief grants."

-Other scams are tailored to exploit how we interact on social media.
+Other scams are tailored to exploit how we use social media.
 For example:

 • Facebook quizzes.
 They may seem like harmless fun, but the Better Business Bureau and digital-security companies warn that swindlers sometimes use quizzes to pry loose personal data.
 Launching a quiz app may give its creators permission to pull information from your profile, offering hackers an opening to steal your online identity.